PratikSapkota01/Assignment-3/README.md

 ### It is a assignment repository for ITF. ###

-# I will create a website for my Infomation Technology Fundamental Assignment 3 where i will talk about Chatgpt.
+### I will create a website for my Infomation Technology Fundamental Assignment 3 where i will talk about Chatgpt.

+### It contains:
+*- A heading "Hello, this is my webpage"*
+*- A name entry form*
+*- A day and night mode toggle button*
+*- Five images related to ChatGPT and descriptions
+*- Simple HTML, CSS, and JavaScript for functionality*

 ### Thankyou <3 ###